orf/wordinserter/README.md

 wordinserter table_widths.html --style="table { background-color: red }"
 ```

-This should open Word and
+This should open Word and insert three tables, each of them styled with a red background.

 API
 ===